Rok hiking along trails in Dogon Country, Mali

 • Fantastic Great Mosque of Djenné with picturesque Monday market.

-• Fast growing capital Bamako, idyllically located on Niger river.
+• Fast growing capital Bamako, idyllically located on Niger River.

-The Republic of Mali was part of my three months West Africa trip in 2008-09 from Morocco to Ghana.
-It is the eighth-largest country in Africa, with a population of only 15 million people, mostly concentrated in the southern part of the Sudanian savanna, where the rivers Niger and Senegal pass through.
+Mali is the eighth-largest country in Africa, with a population of only 15 million people, mostly concentrated in the southern part of the Sudanian savanna, where the rivers Niger and Senegal pass through.
+Most of the Mali is covered with desert, receiving negligible rainfall and very frequent droughts.

 Constant internal political and ethnical conflicts and the curse of mineral wealth in the form of gold only add to the fact that Mali is considered one of the poorest countries in the world.